IntelLabs/vdms/docs/guides/backends-and-handlers/Neo4J-Based-Scale-Out-VDMS.md

 Or you can use AWS credentials as [specified here:](../Remote-Storage-in-VDMS.md)

-# Deploying Neo4J and MinIO for testing
+## Deploying Neo4J and MinIO for Testing

 If you have access to docker, you can deploy MinIO and Neo4J containers to connect your VDMS deployments to, e.g